-Vancouver formally apologizes to Japanese Canadians
+Vancouver formally apologizes to Japanese Canadians for internment

 The City of Vancouver has issued a formal apology for its role in the 1942 internment of Japanese Canadians.